 Research across sectors continues to show that managers who use coaching approaches:

 Coaching leadership is not about being softer.
 It is about being more intentional, more demanding, and more developmental.
-It is a more developmental and demanding one.
 It asks managers to hold people capable, responsible, and resourceful.

-Julia’s PhD research into self-awareness revealed something that transformed her approach to leadership coaching engagement.
+Julia’s PhD research into self-awareness revealed something that transformed her approach to coaching skills training.
 She discovered that managers who skip the self-awareness work struggle to coach authentically.

 They may learn the techniques, but without self-awareness, coaching becomes performative rather than impactful.
 Their teams sense the disconnect.